coordt/code_doc/README.md

 And that is it.

 ## Additional stuff

-We use a crowd authentication back-end from: https://github.com/pfalcon/django-crowd-rest-backend that we modified a bit (removed the "models.py" file and all references to it).
-The crowd-rest-back-end application has a dependency on "urllib2", but it is part of python2.7, so it should not be a problem.
+We use:
+* a fork of the crowd authentication back-end (available here: https://github.com/MPI-IS/django-atlassian-crowd-auth), this is included in the repository (folder `crowdrest`) but can safely be removed if you use authentication other than Atlassian Crowd
+* Bootstrap 3.2